brokerize/client-js/etc/client.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "GuestAuthContextConfiguration" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "RegisteredUserAuthContextConfiguration" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 export type AuthContextConfiguration = GuestAuthContextConfiguration | RegisteredUserAuthContextConfiguration;